Giga30/Shopping-List-App/README.md

 "# Shopping-List-App"

-"# Credits:"
-This project was make by: Giga Kurtanidze, Davit Janezashvili, Qristine Kiknadze, Alex Chiqobava
+"# Credits: This project was make by: Giga Kurtanidze, Davit Janezashvili, Qristine Kiknadze, Alex Chiqobava"